FRC930/Training_App/README.md

  - Try to fix it!
  <details>
  <summary>Click for Answer!</summary>
- When you are adding the two strings together, it adds "Hello!" and "Again!".
+ When you are concate (combine) the two strings together, it adds "Hello!" and "Again!".
 There isn't a space inbetween, resulting in "Hello!Again!"
 You can fix it by adding a space after "Hello! " or before " Again!"
 View the solution if confused.
  </details>

 #### Float